mmmray/mmmray.github.io/transports.md

 `WebSocket Messages` tab.
 Hit `q` to get back to the list of requests, and `q`, then `y` to exit the inspector.

-Next let's to SplitHTTP, just because this one is HTTP-based and a good target for mitmproxy.
+Next let's look at SplitHTTP, just because this one is HTTP-based and a good target for mitmproxy.

 ## SplitHTTP